D. Andrew “Drew” Saulters

 Partner

-Mr. Saulters also has significant experience with the transportation industry and currently represents several trucking companies engaging in interstate commerce in all states.
+Mr. Saulters also has vast experience in the transportation industry, representing trucking companies engaged in interstate commerce across the country.

 • Obtained $450,000 award in premises liability action; Houston v.
 Gaylord, Davidson County Circuit, Case No. 11c-1519.